googleapis/google-cloud-java/TESTING.md

 #### On your machine

-You can test against a in-memory local DNS by following these steps:
+You can test against an in-memory local DNS by following these steps:

 1. Before running your testing code, start the DNS emulator `LocalDnsHelper`.
 This can be done as follows: